 The City of San Jose Federated City Employees' Retirement System had \$2.9 billion in assets at the end of the fiscal year.
-For the fiscal year, the Retirement System returned -4.4% net of fees, versus the Policy Benchmark (-5.0%) and Investable Benchmark (-5.6%).
-The Retirement System's return fell below the 6.625% assumed actuarial rate of return, after returning nearly 3x that goal during fiscal 2021.
-The Retirement System's standard deviation of returns was 8.3%, exhibiting lower volatility than the peer median (8.5%).
+For the fiscal year, the Retirement System returned 7.5% net of fees, versus the Policy Benchmark (7.8%) and Investable Benchmark (7.0%).
+The Retirement System's return was above the 6.625% assumed actuarial rate of return.
+The Retirement System's standard deviation of returns was 10.3%, exhibiting lower volatility than the peer median (10.4%).